Nuggets win 7th straight at home by beating Mavs 126-118

+DENVER (AP) - Nuggets 7-footer Nikola Jokic stared at the stat sheet lying on the ground near his salmon-colored shoes.

+He pretty much liked everything he saw - and it was easy to see why.

-DENVER (AP) - Nikola Jokic had 32 points and 16 rebounds, Jamal Murray dished out a career-high 15 assists and the Denver Nuggets extended their home winning streak to seven games by beating the Dallas Mavericks 126-118 on Tuesday night.
+Jokic had 32 points and 16 rebounds, Jamal Murray dished out a career-high 15 assists and Denver extended its home winning streak to seven games by beating the Dallas Mavericks 126-118 on Tuesday night.

+At 21-9, the Nuggets matched the 1976-77 squad for the best start through 30 games in the franchise's NBA history.
+They also remained atop the Western Conference by percentage points over Golden State.

 Luka Doncic had a big game for Dallas with 23 points and a career-best 12 assists, while Harrison Barnes scored 30.
 The Mavericks hit 15 3-pointers against the NBA's top long-range defense.